LIST: Bay Area 'March for Our Lives' events

 SAN FRANCISCO (KGO) --Across the nation on Saturday, demonstrators will be participating in "March for Our Lives" events to call for stricter gun control laws.
+San Francisco-based Lyft has announced they'll be giving free rides to those attending the marches.
+Click here for details.

 TAKE ACTION: Get help with improving our schools

-Here's a look at some rallies and marches taking place here in the Bay Area:
+Here's a look at rallies and marches taking place here in the Bay Area:

 - 10 a.m. - A rally will take place at Frank Ogawa Plaza in Oakland.
 Organizers say they'll "march/BART" to San Francisco to join demonstrators there at 1 p.m.
 Details here.